 - My final session was on February 7, 2017.
 So, ski season was not ruined (hey, a girl’s got priorities…).

 - As mentioned above, during my surgery on June 20, 2016, I had a sentinal lymph node biopsy done.
 They removed three lymph nodes, one of which was positive, which is why I needed chemo.

 - Despite the fact that so few lymph nodes were removed, on October 16, I banged my hand against something.
 Not very hard, but enough to think, “Oh, that’s gonna bruise.”
 That’s it.
 I did not run over it with a truck, or smash it in a door or anything.
 Just a little whack during an otherwise normal day.

 - Within 24-48 hours, the hand had swollen up beyond what you’d normally expect for a little bump, and knowing that lymphedema is a possible side effect of a lymph node biopsy, I immediately suspected this disease.

 - Initially I was told to go to my primary care doc – who knows nothing about lymphedema and failed to diagnose me.
 My oncologist then referred me to physical therapy, to a “certified lymphedema therapist” (CLT) who diagnosed and treated me.

 - Initial treatment consisted of wrapping the fingers, hand, and forearm with special bandages 24×7, lymphatic drainage massage, and the use of a vascular pump.
 This brought the swelling down, and I graduated to compression garments to be worn during the day.

-- My ongoing maintenance includes compression garments, use of a vascular pump that I have here at home, and regular lymphatic drainage massage.
+- My ongoing maintenance includes compression garments, use of a vascular pump that I have here at home, and regular manual lymphatic drainage massage.
 I’m still learning about how to manage this disease.